 Status: Funded for 2019-2021 by Quileute Tribe, EPA, and USGS.
-Research publication will be done in early 2023.
+Research publication completed in early 2023.

 2.2.2.4.2 Title of Project: Calawah Invasive Species Assessment and Control.
+Location: Calawah River and tributaries from confluence to the Olympic National Park

-Location: Calawah River and tributaries from confluence to the Olympic National Park boundary
+Location: Calawan River and tributaries from confluence to the Olympic National Park boundary